A Veterinarian’s Guide

 delta-9-Tetrahydrocannabinol (THC)

-In addition to these, there are several minor cannabinoids, including cannabidiolic acid (CBDA), cannabigerol (CBG), cannabinol (CBN), and tetrahydrocannabinolic acid (THCA), which also demonstrate a range of potential therapeutic effects.
+In addition to these major cannabinoids, there are numerous minor cannabinoids, including cannabidiolic acid (CBDA), cannabigerol (CBG), cannabinol (CBN), and tetrahydrocannabinolic acid (THCA), which also demonstrate a range of potential therapeutic effects.
 While our understanding of these lesser-known cannabinoids remains limited, research into their properties and benefits is actively ongoing.

 Store the oil in its original container in a cool, dry place and keep away from direct sunlight.
 Do not store oil in the fridge.
 Keep the bottle upright.